Best Travel Guitar – Small and Amazing

 Best Travel Guitar Selection Methodology

-We first made a short list of the most popular and top rated travel guitars, focusing on those that can be readily bought from major US retailers.
-For this edition, we ended up with a shortlist of 33 guitars, which entailed the gathering of over 8000 relevant reviews, ratings and discussions, including those written recently.
-All these data were then fed into the Gearank Algorithm, which resulted in rating scores our of 100 that we used to finalize each list above.
-For more information about our methods see How Gearank Works.
+We first made a short list of the most popular and top-rated travel guitars, focusing on those that can be readily bought from major US retailers.
+For this edition, we ended up with a shortlist of 42 travel guitars, which entailed the gathering of over 11800 relevant reviews, ratings, and discussions, including those written recently.
+All these data were then fed into the Gearank Algorithm, which resulted in rating scores out of 100 that we used to finalize each list above.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors